Ev-Kirche-im-Rheinland/guideline-tls/README.md

 Version: 0.1

+#### introduction
+- when information is transmitted via communications networks, there is a risk of unauthorized interception or manipulation of information.
+To ensure the confidentiality and integrity of the information, suitable measures are required to secure the transmission.
+- one possible measure is the use of the Transport Layer Security (TLS) protocol.

+#### scope
+- public accessible web applications of the Evangelical Church in Rhineland (EKiR)

 ### our goals
 - organization-wide implementation of the minimum standard
 - limitation to the most important points and comprehensible instructions for action